JohanAxell/IoT_humidor_project/README.md

 ![image](https://user-images.githubusercontent.com/90699893/177204309-ce9d888c-a232-4717-8fa1-1fc56bc528e3.png)

 While testing our code we came to realize that there was no way for the device to know if the data was being received by Ubidots.
 We were curious to know what the response code was when we, for example, inserted the wrong token.
-In that was it was 401, which is why we implemented the code below, so that we would be made aware immediately if the data was not being received.
+In that case was it was 401, which is the status code which is usually returned when the client provides no credentials or invalid credentials.
+This is very helpful for troubleshooting.
 ![image](https://user-images.githubusercontent.com/90699893/177204378-82d13fba-2b38-452c-9225-b34fc4367fd8.png)